 Draw the face of Alfred E. Neuman.
 This program draws lines between two points and creates the face of the Mad Magazine mascot.
-It generates similar to how it would using the BASIC language.
+It draws one line at a time, similar to how it would display on an Apple][.
 But if the program is run at 2022H it will generate instantly. https://meatfighter.com/mad/